ai-cfia/fertiscan-frontend/README.md

 ## Future Outlook

-The Harvester prototype is a crucial step toward realizing a comprehensive automated inspection system.
+The FertiScan prototype is a crucial step toward realizing a comprehensive automated inspection system.
 With continuous testing and improvements, it has the potential to transform the way fertilizer bag inspections are conducted, bringing an advanced technological